Panther-lair - Pitt planning to resume football activities tomorrow

 The Pitt football program paused all team activities on Thursday afternoon due to COVID related protocols.
 The team’s game with Georgia Tech was subsequently postponed as well.

-Pat Narduzzi addressed the media on Monday for his weekly press conference as usual.
+Pat Narduzzi addressed the media on Monday for his weekly press conference, per usual.
 Pitt is scheduled to hold a normal week of practice beginning tomorrow, and the game this Saturday against Virginia Tech is still planned to be played set for a 4 p.m. kickoff at Heinz Field.

 Of course, that can all change quickly like what happened late last week.